mysrejourney/mkdocs/docs/observability/prometheus-intro.md

 ## Push-Based Model
 The target machines send the data to the server.
-Server will collect them and aggregate them and do what it wants to.
+The Server will collect them and aggregate them and do what it wants to.

 Example: